 For example, individuals with one conviction for simple possession of under 30 grams of marijuana for personal use and those convicted of possessing paraphernalia used with marijuana are eligible for the waiver.
 Even those who are inadmissible may apply for a waiver which, if granted, will mean that the U.S. immigration authorities decided to overlook the problem and admit them.

 Even though the waiver is considered legal forgiveness, it may occur in the context of deportation proceedings.
 That means it will be best to have a competent attorney who practices immigration law and is well-versed in Atlanta Immigration Court proceedings.

 Since April 1997, all immigration procedures concerning deportation have been called removal procedures.
 They typically involve an immigration judge who decides whether an individual is deportable or inadmissible to the United States.

 The burden of proof when it comes to inadmissibility lies on the applicant for admission – they have to prove they are entitled to be admitted beyond doubt.

 However, when it comes to deportability, the U.S. Department of Homeland Security (DHS) has to prove the grounds of deportability exist in the case of a non-citizen who has been admitted to the United States.

 The immigration authorities can’t just deport someone.
 Non-citizens have the right to hire an immigration attorney and other rights under the U.S. Constitution, such as a hearing.

 The hearing lasts as long as is needed to present and hear all the evidence.
-Bear in mind that immigration court proceedings are administrative and less formal than ordinary court proceedings.
+Bear in mind that immigration court proceedings are administrative and less formal than ordinary civil or criminal court proceedings, and this will depend on federal or state law.
 The judge may decide on a case at the end of the hearing or later.
 In case the decision is negative, the judge will issue an order of removal.